Oatley RSL Sub Branch

 Clay has a passion for supporting veterans and providing greater support and governance to not only the Oatley RSL Sub-Branch, but also the state and national branches.
 Ensuring the League remains focused on its charitable purpose, protecting its brand, integrity and honor.

-Clay is a member of the RSL NSW Young Veterans Committee, supporting the league in an advisor role from a contemporary veterans standpoint.
+Clay was recently a member of the RSL NSW Young Veterans Committee, supporting the league in an advisor role from a contemporary veterans standpoint.

 Secretary